KaTeX/KaTeX/README.md

 Math on the page can be automatically rendered using the auto-render extension.
 See [the Auto-render README](contrib/auto-render/README.md) for more information.

-### Font size and lengths
+#### Font size and lengths

-KaTeX uses the CSS <em>em</em> unit to render all lengths, so everything scales according to the CSS <code>font-size</code> that you use on the output KaTeX element.
+KaTeX uses the CSS <em>em</em> unit to render all lengths, so everything scales uniformly according to the CSS `font-size` that you use on the output KaTeX element.
+The end result is that any rendered KaTeX should be a scaled version of what LaTeX would do with a 10pt base font (e.g., `\documentclass{article}`), where the scale depends on the CSS `font-size`.

+In more detail, [the default CSS](static/katex.less) scales KaTeX elements to have a font size of 1.21 &times; the container's font size.
+(This tends to look good, but you can change this by overriding the `.katex` class formatting.)
-Internally, KaTeX imagines that the base font size (1em) is 10pt (the default in LaTeX), and all LaTeX lengths are defined relative to that assumption.
+Internally, KaTeX defines this base font size as 1em (in both LaTeX and CSS), and defines it to equal 10pt (matching the default in LaTeX).
+All LaTeX lengths, both relative and absolute, are defined according to these assumptions.
-For example, <code>\arraycolsep</code> defaults to 5pt in LaTeX, which translates to 0.5em in CSS (because 1em = 10pt).
+For example, `\arraycolsep` defaults to 5pt in LaTeX, which translates to 0.5em in CSS (because 1em = 10pt), which would by default translate to 0.605em in the container element.
-Similarly, if you specify a length using LaTeX absolute units, such as <code>\rule{1cm}{1pt}</code>, it gets converted into the equivalent number of ems assuming a 10pt font, which will end up getting scaled according to your font size.
+Similarly, if you specify a length using LaTeX absolute units, such as `\rule{1cm}{1pt}`, it gets converted into the equivalent number of <em>em</em>s, which will end up getting scaled according to your CSS `font-size` (but not by LaTeX font scaling commands).

 ## Contributing